swissmanu/mse-paper-rxjs-debugger/content/content.md

 [^1]: Marble diagrams are a visualization technique used throughout the ReactiveX community to describe the behavior of a node in a data-flow graph graphically.
 A marble represents a value emitted by such a graph node.
 Marbles are arranged on a thread from left to right, indicating the point in time their value got emitted.
 See https://rxmarbles.com/ for more examples.

-Four years later, Alabor et al. [@Alabor_Stolze_2020] examined the state of RP debugging again.
-In their study, focussing on RxJS^[https://rxjs.dev], a RP runtime for JavaScript, they found out that software engineers

-- Study by Alabor et al. [@Alabor_Stolze_2020]
-  - Interviews
-  - Observational Study
+Another two years after Banken et al. published their work, Alabor et al. [@Alabor_Stolze_2020] examined the state of RxJS RP debugging.
+According to their results, software engineers still struggle to use appropriate tools to debug their programs.
+The observational study the research group conducted produced the key finding of their work: Even though the subjects stated to know about suitable RP debugging utilities, none of them used such tools in the study.
+Alabor et al. credit this circumstance with the fact that their participants IDE did not provide such suitable RP debugging utilities right at hand.

+Alabor et al. conclude that knowing about the correct, externous RP debugging utilities (e.g. *RxFiddle*) is not enough.
+The barrier to use such utilities must be minimized; i.e. RP debugging utilities must be fully integrated into the IDE so using them is always only a keypress away.

 ## Prototype and Usability Test